 Sometimes, the problem isn’t with your AC unit at all, but with its control center: the thermostat.
 Before you call for service, run through a few simple checks.
 Make sure the thermostat is set to "cool" and the temperature is set lower than the current room temperature.
 If you have a digital thermostat, try replacing the batteries.
 It’s also possible for a thermostat to lose its calibration or have faulty wiring, which can prevent it from communicating with your AC system correctly.
 If these simple fixes don’t work, a technician can determine if your thermostat needs to be repaired or replaced.

-Why Is My AC Running But Not Cooling?
+AC Running But Not Cooling?
+Here's Why

 It’s one of the most frustrating feelings on a hot Texas day: you hear your air conditioner running, but the air coming out of the vents is lukewarm at best.
 Your system is clearly working, but your home isn't getting any cooler.
 This common problem can happen for several reasons, ranging from a simple fix you can handle yourself to a more complex issue that needs a professional’s touch.
 Before you start to sweat, let’s walk through the most likely culprits behind an AC that’s running without cooling.
 Understanding what’s going on is the first step to getting that cool, comfortable air flowing again.

-A Severely Clogged Air Filter
+A Clogged Filter Is Restricting Airflow

 Think of your AC’s air filter like your own nose.
 When it’s clear, you can breathe easily.
 When it’s clogged, you have to work a lot harder to get air.
 A dirty air filter forces your air conditioner to struggle to pull in air, severely restricting airflow throughout your system.
 This not only prevents cool air from circulating effectively but also makes your unit work overtime, driving up your energy bills.
 In some cases, the lack of airflow can even cause the evaporator coils to freeze over, completely stopping the cooling process.
 Luckily, this is an easy fix.
 Check your air filter once a month and change it when it looks dirty.
 A clean filter is essential for efficient air conditioning services.